-Dr. Elvira Domínguez-Redondo (LLB, BA Business and Management, LLMl, PhD) is Associate Professor of International Law at Middlesex University, London (UK).
+Dr. Elvira Domínguez-Redondo (LLB, BA Business and Management, LLM, PhD) is Associate Professor of International Law at Middlesex University, London (UK).
+She is the Module Co-ordinator of the 'United Nations mechanims for the promotion and protection of human rights' at University Alcalá de Henares, Madrid (Spain).

-She has held visiting positions at Columbia University (NY, USA) and University Alcalá de Henares (Spain).
-In the past, Dr. Domínguez-Redondo held different academic positions at the Trnastional Justice Institute (University of Ulster, UK); the Irish Centre for Human Rights (NUI) and University Carlos II de Madrid (Spain).
-She has worked as a consultant with the United Nations Special Rapporteur on torture at the Office of the High Commissioner for Human Rights (Geneva, Switzerland.
-She is a member of the Geneva (Switzerland) based think-tank Universal Rights Group.
+She has been a visiting scholar at Columbia University (NY, USA) and University Alcalá de Henares (Spain).
+In the past, Dr. Domínguez-Redondo held different academic positions at the Transnational Justice Institute (University of Ulster, UK); the Irish Centre for Human Rights (NUI); and University Carlos II de Madrid (Spain).
+She has worked as a consultant with the United Nations Special Rapporteur on torture at the Office of the High Commissioner for Human Rights (Geneva, Switzerland).
+She is an Advisory Group member of the Geneva (Switzerland) based think-tank Universal Rights Group.

-Dr. Domínguez-Redondo is the author three monographs, 'In Defense of Politicization of Human Rights' (OUP, 2020), Minority Rigths in Asia" (co-authored with Prof. J Castellino); and "Public Special Procedures of the UN Commission on Human Rights.
-She has also edited three books and authored a wide range of publications on international law and human rights addressing topics such as the United Naitons Universal Periodic Review, affirmative action measures, minority rights, title to territory, self determination or hate speech.
+Dr. Domínguez-Redondo is the author three monographs, 'In Defense of Politicization of Human Rights' (OUP, 2020), Minority Rigths in Asia" (co-authored with Prof. J Castellino, OUP 2006); and "Public Special Procedures of the UN Commission on Human Rights" (Tirant lo Blanch, 2005).
+She has edited three books and authored a wide range of publications on international law and human rights addressing topics such as the United Naitons Universal Periodic Review, affirmative action measures, minority rights, title to territory, self determination or hate speech.
 In addition to Middlesex University e-repository, the text of many of her publications can be found in the Websites of academia.edu and ssrn.

 She has delivered lectures, capacity building courses and conference papers to governmental and non-govermental audiences in Argentina, Belgium, Brazil, Brussels, Chile, China, Denmark, Finland, France, Germany, Hungary, India, Iran, Iraq, Ireland, Italy, Malta Mexico, Peru, Spain, Switzerland, Syria, Thailand, United Kingdom, United States of America and Venezuela.